Luis Ricardo Fraga

 academia, law school, government service, public service

-Luis Ricardo Fraga is the Co-Director of the Institute for Latino Studies, the Arthur Foundation Endowed Professor of Transformative Latino Leadership, the Joseph and Elizabeth Robbie Professor of Political Science and a Fellow for the Institute for Educational Initiatives.
+Luis Ricardo Fraga is the Rev. Donald P. McNeill, C.S.C., Professor of Transformative Latino Leadership, Joseph and Elizabeth Robbie Professor of Political Science, Director of the Institute for Latino Studies, and Fellow at the Institute for Educational Initiatives at the University of Notre Dame.
 He has been on the faculty at the University of Washington, Stanford University, and the University of Oklahoma.
 He is a native of Corpus Christi, Texas.

 He received his A.B., cum laude, from Harvard University and his M.A. and Ph.D. from Rice University.
 His primary interests are in American politics where he specializes in the politics of race and ethnicity, Latino politics, immigration policy, education politics, voting rights policy, and urban politics.
 His most recent co-authored book is Latinos in the New Millennium: An Almanac of Opinion, Behavior, and Policy Preferences (Cambridge University Press 2012).
 He has two other recent books: the co-authored Latino Lives in America: Making It Home (Temple University Press 2010) and United States Government: Principles in Practice (Holt McDougal 2010), a high school textbook.
 He has also published the co-authored book Multiethnic Moments: The Politics of Urban Education Reform (Temple University Press 2006).
 He was a member of the APSA standing committee on Civic Engagement and Education that co-authored Democracy at Risk: How Political Choices Undermine Citizen Participation, and What We Can Do About It (Brookings Institution Press 2005) .
 He is also co-editor of Ethnic and Racial Minorities in Advanced Industrial Democracies (Greenwood 1992).
 He has published extensively in scholarly journals and edited volumes including the American Political Science Review, the American Journal of Political Science, Perspectives on Politics, The Journal of Politics, Urban Affairs Quarterly, Western Political Quarterly, Dubois Review, Journal of Women, Politics & Policy, and the Harvard Journal of Hispanic Policy.
-He is also completing the co-authored manuscript Invisible No More: Latino Identities in American Politics as well as The Changing Urban Regime: Toward an Informed Public Interest, a history of the political incorporation of Tejanos in San Antonio city politics from 1836-2009.
+He is completing the co-authored manuscript Invisible No More: Latino Identities in American Politics as well as America at Its Best: The 1975 Expansion and Extension of the Voting Rights Act.

-In 2011 President Barak Obama appointed him to the President’s Advisory Commission on Educational Excellence for Hispanics.
-The Commission is developing an action plan and priorities for President Obama and Secretary of Education Arne Duncan to improve the educational attainment of Hispanics.
-He is co-chair of the Postsecondary Education Subcommittee.
-In 2011, Hispanic Business named him one of the top “100 Influentials” in the U.S. In 2013, Seattle Mayor Michael McGinn appointed him to the Immigrant Voting Rights Task Force where he serves as co-chair.
-He is the immediate past president of the Board of Directors of OneAmerica, an immigrant rights and advocacy organization based in Seattle, WA.
-In 2011 Archbishop Peter Sartain appointed him to the board of the Fulcrum Foundation that provides financial support to families and schools in the Archdiocese of Seattle.
+In 2011 President Barak Obama appointed him to the President’s Advisory Commission on Educational Excellence for Hispanics where he also serves as co-chair of the Postsecondary Education Subcommittee.
+In 2011, Hispanic Business named him one of the top “100 Influentials” in the U.S. In 2013, Seattle Mayor Michael McGinn appointed him to the Immigrant Voting Rights Task Force where he served as co-chair.
 In 2008 he was appointed by Governor Christine Gregoire to serve on Washington’s New Americans Policy Council.

 He is a past Vice-President of the American Political Science Association (APSA).
 He was also co-chair of the Presidential Task Force on Political Science in the 21st Century of the APSA.
 He was Secretary of the APSA in 2006-07.
 He served on the Executive Council of the APSA in 1998-2000.
 He served as president of the Western Political Science Association in 1997-98.